casterbn/QtCompile/library/999-Misc/004-Histories.md

 # Previous Histories

+## 2020.1.16
+Recompress the Qt 5.6 static `full` packages due to a script bug which causes the missing of OpenSSL libraries.
+Note that the packages are not re-compiled.
+(Qt 5.12 packages will update later when OpenSSL 1.1 series or Qt 5.12 series updates)

+## 2020.1.5
+Packages using OpenSSL 1.0.2 Series recompiled using OpenSSL 1.0.2u.
+Including all Qt 4 packages and non-macOS Qt 5.6/5.9 packages.

+Since OpenSSL 1.0.2 Series has reached EOL, there will be no further Qt 4 and Qt 5.6 builds.
+i.e., this build is the last build of these packages.
+The build script and environment of Qt 4 and 5.6 series has been destructed.

 ## 2019.12.26
 Windows 8.1 Update build environment has been finished, and Windows Server 2008 R2 build environment has been destructed.
 Upload all packages which build on Windows 8.1.